-Jenna Dewan Hints At Engagement For Jennifer Lopez & Alex Rodriguez
+Jenna Dewan Hints At Engagement For Jennifer Lopez And Alex Rodriguez

-Jenna Dewan is teasing that an engagement could soon be on the cards for Jennifer Lopez and Alex Rodriguez.
+Jenna Dewan is teasing that an engagement could soon be in the cards for Jennifer Lopez and Alex Rodriguez.
 Speaking to Entertainment Tonight this week, the actress admitted that she’s pretty confident that JLo and A-Rod – who have been dating for more than a year – will soon be heading down the aisle together.

 When asked about the swirling engagement rumors that are surrounding Jennifer and Alex right now, Jenna revealed that she firmly believes that Lopez – her co-star on NBC’s dance competition World of Dance — will soon have an engagement ring on her finger from her boyfriend.

-“I mean, I’m sure that’s happening,” Dewan, who recently announced her surprising divorce from husband Channing Tatum after around nine years of marriage, told the outlet.
+“I mean, I’m sure that’s happening,” Dewan, who recently announced her surprising divorce from husband Channing Tatum after nine years of marriage, told the outlet.

-Dewan’s fellow World of Dance co-star Ne-Yo then went on to joke about the loved-up couple’s intense PDA which they often show off on social media and at big events.
+Dewan’s fellow World of Dance co-star, Ne-Yo, then went on to joke about the loved-up couple’s intense PDA, which they often show off on social media and at big events.

 “If you’ve ever seen the two of them together, it’s pretty much the next step,” the “Miss Independent” singer joked of Jennifer and Alex’s affinity for showing their affections towards one another after Jenna teased a possible upcoming engagement.